-Originally Published in Press as DOI: 10.1164/rccm.201904-0899ED on May 19, 2019 whereas others maintain a normal pH.
+Applying strong ion theory, lactate is a strong anion and should thus be completely dissociated from hydrogen in plasma, generating an acidosis.
+However, some sepsis patients with hyperlactatemia have a concurrently decreased pH (acidemia) whereas others maintain a normal pH.
 This suggests mechanisms that enable relatively rapid respiratory or metabolic compensation.
-Gattinoni and colleagues found that the ability to maintain a normal pH despite elevated lactate levels was more closely correlated with renal function than with respiratory compensation.
-They propose that an indirect measure of the accumulation of renally excreted fixed acids in plasma-the "alactic base excess" could be used to assess the kidneys' ability to compensate for acidbase disturbances.
+Gattinoni and colleagues found that the ability to maintain a normal pH despite elevated lactate was more closely correlated with renal function than respiratory compensation.
+They propose using an indirect measure of the accumulation of renally-excreted fixed acids in plasma - the "alactic base excess" - to assess the kidneys' ability to compensate for acid-base disturbances.

-The standard base excess, defined as the amount of strong acid that must be added to each liter of oxygenated blood to return the pH to 7.40 at a Pa{CO_2} of 40 mm Hg, quantifies the degree of metabolic acidosis or alkalosis independently of respiratory compensation.
-Contributors to base excess include lactate, strong ions such as sodium and chloride, albumin, and ions that accumulate in renal failure, such as phosphate and sulfate (14).
-By adding lactate to the standard base excess, the authors arrive at the alactic base excess, which they assert quantifies "the role of renal function in the acid-base balance in sepsis."
+Standard base excess, defined as the amount of strong acid that must be added to each liter of oxygenated blood to return the pH to 7.40 at a $PaCO_2$ of 40 mmHg, quantifies the degree of metabolic acidosis or alkalosis independently of respiratory compensation.
+Contributors to base excess include lactate, strong ions such as sodium and chloride, albumin, and ions that accumulate in renal failure such as phosphate and sulfate (14).
+By adding lactate to standard base excess, the authors arrive at the alactic base excess which they assert quantifies "the role of renal function on acid-base balance in sepsis."

 This suggestion is certainly interesting but requires further thought and investigation.
 Renal compensation for acid-base disturbances has traditionally been considered to be slower than respiratory compensation.
-Detailed data on urine output, stage of acute kidney injury (15), minute ventilation, and other physiologic measures would be required before the relative causal effects of kidney injury in compensating for acidosis could be fully understood.
-The alactic base excess is not necessarily an explicit measure of renal function.
-For example, administration of 0.9% sodium chloride decreases the base excess, even in the presence of stable renal function and lactate concentrations (16).
-The impact of concurrent liver dysfunction requires consideration, and only a few such cases were included in the ALBIOS database.
+Detailed data on urine output, stage of acute kidney injury (15), minute ventilation, and other physiologic measures would be required before the relative causal effects of kidney injury in compensating for an acidosis could be fully understood.
+Alactic base excess is not necessarily an explicit measure of renal function.
+For example, administration of 0.9% sodium chloride decreases base excess, even in the presence of stable renal function and lactate concentrations (16).
+The impact of concurrent liver dysfunction requires consideration; few such patients were in the ALBIOS database.
 Nonetheless, the concept of alactic base excess and the role of renal function in modifying acidemia warrant evaluation in future physiologic studies.

 In summary, Gattinoni and colleagues are to be congratulated for advancing an ambitious conceptual model relating oxygen delivery, lactate generation, renal function, and acidemia in sepsis.
-We are eager to see future research to confirm and refine this model, and move us closer to the authors' vision of a more personalized approach to early hemodynamic management for sepsis.
+We are eager to see future research to confirm and refine this model - and move us closer to the authors' vision of a more personalized approach to early hemodynamic management for sepsis.